sjbennett123/polarlarp/content/current_writeups/knee_deep_camp_1/_index.md

   Stay Safe,

-  Magnus Kane of the Rygal Order”
+  Magnus Kane of the Rygal Order

 hook: Magnus Kane enters town to inform the adventurers of his observing of a ritual site setup on his patrols and how he thinks these sites will be utilized with the Bomb.
 scenes: